Not even tested until late in the second-half and had very little to do throughout the match.

 Unable to quell the threat of Flamini, Boateng, or Abate, and he was removed shortly after half-time.

 Completely invisible and it was not a surprise when he was taken off for the more offensive Gimenez.

-Fought hard as usual in the center of the pitch, but all his running led to little progress for Bologna in the first-half.
-Had more luck in the second 45 though as the visitors came more into the contest in search of an equalizer.
+Fought hard as usual in the centre of the pitch, but all his running led to little progress for Bologna in the first-half.
+Had more luck in the second 45 though as the visitors came more into the contest in search of an equaliser.

 The veteran midfielder worked hard and was one of the few Bologna players who had an impact in the first-half, including a delightful tackle on Robinho.

 So often Bologna's hero, the forward was not able to get past the impressive duo of Nesta and Thiago Silva.

 The forward created no openings and was duly shown the bench after 50 minutes of the contest.